-In considering the possibility of a consistent fee structure, Council Officers have done research to determine the variety of fees charged across Greater Sydney.
-What this research found was in accordance with the information provided in the discussion paper, which sees fees varying substantially across Greater Sydney.
+In considering the possibility of a consistent fee structure, Waverley council officers have researched the variety of fees charged across Greater Sydney.
+This research accords with the information provided in the discussion paper, which sees fees varying substantially across Greater Sydney.
 Some councils have rising fee structures dependent on the nature of the proposal, others instead undertake a full cost recovery for certain types of proposal and some councils also charge extra fees for any additional work that may be required to be undertaken throughout the process (such as amending a planning proposal and reviewing any additional studies submitted by a private proponent).
-As such it is acknowledged that a consistent approach to fees may be a more appropriate response to apply a higher level of consistency across different LGAs.
+While a consistent approach to fees may be appropriate, there are a number of important considerations.

-When considering any fee structure, it is important to consider it is standard practise Local Governments charge fees for a variety of services.
-While it would be desirable, for the purposes of a private proponent, to have consistent fee structures across all Local Governments, the fact is that fees for services vary substantially across different LGAs in NSW due to the fact that overhead costs vary, and no two organisations are the same.
-Whilst Council believes that the DPE is not proposing consistent fees (in terms of actual cost) to be levied across all LGAs, Council wants to ensure the DPE is aware of its position that it would not be equitable to have common, set blanket fees different LGAs and that councils should be able to set their respective fees, as they currently do.
+It is standard practise Local Governments charge fees for a variety of services.
+Fees for services vary substantially across different LGAs in NSW in part due to varying overhead costs with no two organisations the same.
+While it appears that the DPE is not proposing consistent fees (in terms of actual cost) to be levied across all LGAs, SSROC advises that it would not be equitable to have common, set blanket fees apply in different LGAs.
+Accordingly, councils should be able to set their respective fees, as they currently do.